stevenfeliz/fetch-cache-bug/README.md

-First, run the development server:
+First, run the development server

-# npm run dev
+npm run dev:
 the card have different datetime

-# npm run build
+ npm run build:
 the card have the same datetime